 Selecting the interval timeTouch the Total button to switch the total values measured in all interval times.
-The start time of measurement is displayed on the button.Touching the button in left side Back field shows the measured values in the interval time.
-The end time of the interval is displayed on the button.Current Touching the Current button is displayed at left bottom when the measurement is running.
+The start time of measurement is displayed on the button.Teaching the better is before it.

+Touching the button in left side Back field shows the measured values in the interval time.
+The end time of the interval is displayed on the button.

+Current button is displayed at left bottom when the measurement is running.
 Touching the Current button shows the measured values in the current interval time.
 The start time of the current interval is displayed on the button.
 The slide-out panel on the left-hand side of the screen contains the following functions: